Skip to main content

 Add or remove columns by clicking on Add columns to customize the table.

-- Activated In Visit: True if the personalization was activated in the current visit, else false.
-Note that a triggered personalization does not necessarily imply that the associated event occurred, since several additional factors can affect the execution of the personalization.
+• Activated In Visit: True if the personalization was activated in the current visit, else false.
+Note that a triggered personalization does not necessarily imply that the associated event occurred,as several additional factors can affect the execution.
 For instance, capping options may prevent execution, or the visitor may be part of a control group for the personalization (in which case Kameleoon does not display the personalization).

-- Not Exposed Reason: If the personalization was triggered but not displayed/activated, this field details the reason for the non-exposition.
+• Not Exposed Reason: If the personalization was triggered but not displayed or activated, the Not Exposed Reason field details the reason for the non-exposition.
 Possible values are:

-(in simulation mode, the non-exposition was forced, which cannot happen in production; it is available if the personalization was triggered on the current page and the active property is false, else it will be null).
+• SIMULATION (in simulation mode, Kameleoon forces the non-exposition, which cannot happen in production; the reason is available if the personalization was triggered on the current page and the active property is false, else the value will be null).

 Variations